avo-hq/docs/src/1.0/customization.md

 ## Page titles

-If you want to update the page title for a custom tool or page you only need to pass in the `@page_title` instance variable in the controller method.
+When you want to update the page title for a custom tool or page, you only need to assign a value to the `@page_title` instance variable in the controller method.

 ```ruby{3}
 class Avo::ToolsController < Avo::ApplicationController